lsst-dm/dm_dev_guide/services/lsst-login.rst

 =============================================

 :command:`xpra` can be thought of as "screen for X" and offers advantages over VNC.
-It can be very handy and efficient for remote display to your machine from Rubin Observatory compute nodes (e.g., debugging with :command:`ds9`) because it is much faster than a regular X connection when you don't have a lot of bandwidth (e.g., working remotely), and it saves state between connections.
+It can be very handy and efficient for remote display to your machine from Rubin Observatory development compute nodes (e.g., debugging with :command:`ds9`) because it is much faster than a regular X connection when you don't have a lot of bandwidth (e.g., working remotely), and it saves state between connections.
 Here's how to use it:

 On ``lsst-login01``: